 6. What are these testing companies testing for exactly?

-You can find a full explainer on your medical exam (or paramedical exam as it’s known in insurance-speak) here, but basically they’re testing for high blood pressure, glucose or cholesterol and the presence of nicotine.
+Basically they’re testing for things like high blood pressure, glucose or cholesterol and the presence of nicotine.
 Oh! — they’ll also look at your body mass index (BMI).

-7. So I should, like, lose weight before I apply for life insurance?
+7. So I should lose weight before I apply for life insurance?

-A Q our policy geniuses get all the time!
-OK, here’s the thing: A healthy BMI can qualify you for the highest (or best) classification and, by extension, lower premiums.
-But you can’t just go on some extreme diet, apply for life insurance and — viola — pay less.
-Insurers require applicants to disclose whether their weight has fluctuated more than 10 pounds (up or down) within the last year — and, if it has, you won’t get full credit, so to speak, for that weight loss.
+Insurers require applicants to disclose whether their weight has fluctuated more than 10 pounds (up or down) within the last year — and, if it has, you won’t get "full credit" for that weight loss.
 Some insurers let you take a new medical exam a few years after your policy goes into effect, though, so you can talk options with a broker if you’ve recently lost weight or plan to sometime in the near future.
+(Here are the best life insurance companies for those who have recently lost weight!)

-9. OK, let’s go back for a sec.
-Can you explain all this classification stuff?
+9. Can you explain all this classification stuff?

-Sure.
-The specifics vary by company, but broadly speaking, there are six major life insurance classifications, listed here from best to worst: Preferred Plus, Preferred, Standard Plus, Standard, Substandard and – you guessed it — Smoker.
+There are six major life insurance classifications, listed here from best to worst: Preferred Plus, Preferred, Standard Plus, Standard, Substandard and – you guessed it — Smoker.
 Where you fall depends on a whole bunch of health and lifestyle factors.
 You know: what’s your BMI?
 Do you drink regularly?
 Have you ever been treated for a serious illness?
 How often do you skydive?
-(For serious.)
+(Really.)

-10. Umm … so, will a, say, [insert prior history of unhealthy habit or illness here] also drive up my insurance premium?
+10. So will a [insert prior history of unhealthy habit or illness here] also drive up my insurance premium?

 Maybe, but you shouldn’t keep that history a secret.